DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 7.1 General Recommendations

-It is strongly recommended that you validate values obtained from an end user before you save them to a database or use in any other way.
-The values should be validated on several levels:
+You should always validate values obtained from an end user before you save them to a database or use in any other manner.
+Values should be validated on multiple levels:

-1. Specify the required restrictions for inputs on the client.
+1. Specify required input restrictions for on the client.

-2. Validate submitted values on the server before saving.
+2. Validate submitted values on the server before save operations.

-3. Specifies the required data integrity conditions on the database level.
+3. Specifies required data integrity conditions at the database level.

-4. Validate the values in the code that directly uses them.
+4. Validate values in the code that directly uses the value(s).

-> Note that client validation is only server load optimization.
+> Note that client validation is simply server load optimization.
 To ensure safety, always use client validation in conjunction with server validation.

 ![Validation Diagram](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/validation-diagram.png)

-You can use a control's properties such as `MaxLength`, `MinValue`, `MaxValue`, and `Required` to specify input restrictions.
+You can use control properties such as `MaxLength`, `MinValue`, `MaxValue`, and `Required` to specify input restrictions.
 Server side validation does not allow a user to submit an invalid value even if a malefactor manages to send an invalid value bypassing the client validation.
 If the value is invalid, the editor's value is set to the previous value assigned on the editor's `init`.

-> Note that starting with v19.2, the value set on `init` is also validated and cannot be saved if validation fails.
+> Note: starting with our v19.2 release, the value set on `init` is also validated and cannot be saved if validation fails.
 In earlier versions, this value would be saved without validation if it was not modified on the client.

 The image below demonstrates how validation errors are indicated by DevExpress controls:

 ![Validation Errors](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/webforms-input-validation.png?raw=true)

-See the example project's [ValidateInput/General.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/General.aspx) file.
+Review our sample [ValidateInput/General.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/General.aspx) file for more information.

 ### 7.2 Built-in Validation in DevExpress Controls

-Some DevExpress web controls have in-built validation mechanisms that apply restrictions to input values when certain settings are specified.
-The table below lists controls that have in-built validation along with properties that control the validation logic.
+Some DevExpress web controls have built-in validation mechanisms.
+These mechanisms apply restrictions to input values when certain settings are specified.
+The table below lists controls with built-in validation support along with properties that control associated validation logic.

 | Control                                                                                                     | Validation-Related Properties                                                                                                                                                                                                                                                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |